Enediyne

-In organic chemistry, enediynes are organic compounds containing two triple bonds and one double bond.
+Enediynes are organic compounds containing two triple bonds and one double bond.

 Enediynes are most notable for their limited use as antitumor antibiotics (known as enediyne anticancer antibiotics).
 They are efficient at inducing apoptosis in cells, but cannot differentiate cancerous cells from healthy cells.
 Consequently, research is being conducted to increase the specificity of enediyne toxicity.

 Structure and reactivity

 A nine- or ten-membered ring containing a double bond between two triple bonds is termed the warhead of the enediyne.
 In this state, the warhead is inactive.
 Enediynes are triggered into a chemically active state via Bergman or Myers-Saito cyclization.
 The triggering mechanism can be attributed to an intramolecular nucleophilic attack initiated by one of the variable regions of the molecule.
 Triggering can also occur via attack by an external nucleophile.

 Bergman cyclization restructures the enediyne ring into two smaller rings.
 One electron from each of the enediyne triple bonds is pushed to the adjacent single bonds, generating two new double bonds.
 Meanwhile, another pair of electrons (one from each alkyne) is used form a new covalent bond.
 The resulting formation is a 1,4-benzenoid diradical fused to a ring composed of the leftover atoms from the original enediyne.

 Some enediynes have an epoxide group attached to their ring, making Bergman cyclization unfavorable due to steric hindrance.
 For Bergman cyclization to occur, the epoxide must be removed.

 Myers-Saito cyclization is another triggering mechanism by which an enediyne warhead becomes a diradical.
 This mechanism requires the alkene of the enediyne to be part of a diene with a double bond in a variable group.
 A nucleophile will attack the double bond in the variable region, causing a chain reaction of electron pushing.
 Ultimately, one of the triple bonds of the enediyne is converted to a cumulene.
 The cumulene and the remaining alkyne donate one electron each to form a new covalent bond.

 The diradicals generated by Bergman and Myers-Saito cyclization are highly reactive.